TTXiong/Interactive-card-drawing-simulator/README.md

 Then use 'pyinstaller.exe -F call_login.py -w' to pack. **Do not pack .ipynb, it will fail**

+If want to change icon, use 'pyinstaller -F -w -i image.ico file.py'

 After pack, the .exe will be stored in dict file